-Individual therapy for navigating your romantic relationships
+Individual therapy for navigating your life and relationships

 Couples therapy for strengthening your partnership